- Mar 08, 2025

 4. Explore the offbeat destination

-5. Prioritize and budget wisely
+5. Prioritise and budget wisely

 Q. Which destinations in India can be explored on a very low budget?